Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QWidget-c.rst

 When a widget is used as a container to group a number of child widgets, it is known as a composite widget.
 These can be created by constructing a widget with the required visual properties - a :sip:ref:`~PyQt6.QtWidgets.QFrame`, for example - and adding child widgets to it, usually managed by a layout.
 The above diagram shows such a composite widget that was created using Qt Designer.

 Composite widgets can also be created by subclassing a standard widget, such as :sip:ref:`~PyQt6.QtWidgets.QWidget` or :sip:ref:`~PyQt6.QtWidgets.QFrame`, and adding the necessary layout and child widgets in the constructor of the subclass.
-Many of the `examples provided with Qt <https://doc.qt.io/qt-6/examples-widgets.html>`_ use this approach, and it is also covered in the Qt Tutorials.
+Many of the `examples provided with Qt <https://doc.qt.io/qt-6/examples-widgets.html>`_ use this approach, and it is also covered in the Qt `Widgets Tutorial <https://doc.qt.io/qt-6/widgets-tutorial.html>`_.

 .. _qwidget-custom-widgets-and-painting: